dpmktg/PCGameAnalysis/README.md

 ```

+When the script is done retrieving datas about a game, a .xlsx made or updated containing those data

 ## Known issues

 Here are some issues that are there and might be fixed in the future, but aren't that important